-The Title IX Coordinator and Director of Equal Opportunity presented three face to face sessions of Responsible Employee Training and two Zoom sessions of Sexual Misconduct Reporting Obligations Training during the 2020 calendar year.
-These sessions represent a mix of sessions open to the University community and those scheduled for specific departments and staffs.
-These trainings were also offered online through an on-demand interactive module that 546 employees completed.
+The Title IX Coordinator and Director of Equal Opportunity presented nine face-to-face sessions and seven Zoom sessions of Sexual Misconduct Reporting Obligations Training during the 2021 calendar year.
+This training was also offered online through an on-demand interactive module that 412 employees completed.